schulze-paul/Video-Laboratory/README.md

 User errors might include: putting the answer to a question in the wrong excel cell, confusing the code of two answers, not filling out every answer and writing durations or dates in the wrong format.
 All of these errors are made impossible with using the application.

-Making the whole process of answering each question more streamlined does not only reduce errors, but allows the user to spend their time thinking about the question and not about answer codes and excel sheets.
+Making the whole process of answering each question more streamlined does not only reduce errors, but allows the user to spend their time thinking about the question and not about answer codes and excel cells.

 ### Getting the Data from YouTube